AntonioFasano/BloomR/xlx.help.md

 ranges
 :   character vector with sheet names to read or NULL to not read use them.

+skip
+:   skips the first given rows of every sheets (and currently ranges).
+If header are set TRUE, skipped rows depend on the value of `skipafter`

+skipafter
+:   if TRUE skipped rows are counted after the (first used as) header row, else the rows are skipped above the headers, which will be the `skip+1`.
+Ignored without headers.

 keepblanks
-:   if true do not import rows or columns having only empty cells.
+:   if TRUE do not import rows or columns having only empty cells.

 allchars
-:   If false do not infer cell style, but use always R character class.
+:   If FALSE do not infer cell style, but use always R character class.

 general
 :   map Excel general format to 'character' or 'numeric'.

+simplify
+:   remove enclosing list for a single item.

 info
 :   list of: sheets' name; vector whose names are ranges and values their sheets; vector whose names are ranges and values their references.

-simplify
-:   remove enclosing list for a single item.

 Details